kshedden/case_studies/methods/regression-overview.md

   unobserved "random effects" that are incorporated into the linear predictors of one or more observations.
 The random effects give rise to dependence, and also, in nonlinear models, they give rise to different ways of defining a "regression effect".
-Multilevel models can also be viewed as a way to model variances and covariances, but modeling them through random effects, rather than directly.
+Multilevel models also provide a way to model variances and covariances, modeling them through random effects rather than directly (as in a marginal model).

 - __Conditional/marginal effect__ (in multilevel regression): In a multilevel
   model, a "marginal effect" is usually defined as the change in $E[y|x]$